LihaoR/Entropy-Regularized-RL/README.md

 ```
 ### soft q learning

 The gaussian kernel is from haarnoja.
-This is for atari, but I didn't test, I think there exist some problems, I will fix them soon.
+This is for atari, there exist some problems, I will fix them soon.

 ### Paper

 [Equivalence Between Policy Gradients and Soft Q-Learning](https://arxiv.org/abs/1704.06440)

+## Now I didn't test !